Skip to main content

 Accreditation Matters for Indigenous Education

 Delivering education that is designed to serve and support Indigenous learners is a key priority for the IIC.
-Accreditation assures learners that the unique, culturally-relevant education they receive at an II meets high-quality educational standards and that their achievements (diplomas, degrees, and certifications, etc.) will be recognized by employers in their field when they graduate.
+Accreditation assures learners that the unique, culturally-relevant education they receive at an Indigenous Institute meets high-quality educational standards and that their achievements (diplomas, degrees, and certifications, etc.) will be recognized by employers in their field when they graduate.

 About the Accrediting Bodies

-The IAESC is an Indigenous-controlled and governed Council, recognized under the Indigenous Institutes Act, 2017 and is responsible for establishing quality assurance standards and benchmarks for programs delivered under the Indigenous Institutes pillar.
+IAESC is an Indigenous-controlled and governed Council, recognized under the Indigenous Institutes Act, 2017 and is responsible for establishing quality assurance standards and benchmarks for programs delivered under the Indigenous Institutes pillar.
 WINHEC supports IAESC with the accreditation process and by providing access to its expertise.

-IAESC is a not-for-profit corporation, pursuant to the Canada Not-for-profit Corporations Act, 2009.
-Learn more about IAESC’s process.
+IAESC is a not-for-profit corporation, pursuant to the Canada Not-for-profit Corporations Act, 2009Learn more about IAESC’s process.

 WINHEC was launched in August 2002 upon the signing of the Declaration on Indigenous People’s Higher Education by the members of the Executive Board at Delta Lodge, Kananaskis Calgary in Alberta, Canada during the World Indigenous Peoples Conference on Education (WIPCE) 4-10.
 WINHEC focuses on removing barriers that challenge Indigenous communities and provides an international forum and support for Indigenous Peoples to pursue common goals, like protecting Indigenous beliefs, culture and languages through education, and promoting the maintenance and advancement of traditional Indigenous bodies of knowledge.